Rapidfacture/rf-api/README.md

 <a name="errorNoLongerExists"></a>

 ## errorNoLongerExists(err)
-tried to save an entry wich was removed
+error 410: tried to save an entry wich was removed

 **Kind**: global function